learn-co-students/playlister-sinatra-v-000/README.md

 ##Objectives

 1. Solidify your ActiveRecord understanding
-2. Build views for your models
+2. Build views and forms for your models

 ### Overview